etm/markus.rb/README.md

 2. In the templates use arbitrary code, mixed with functions that have an _ at the end.
 3. Everything with an _ at the end is added to the result buffer
   - If the first parameter is a String or Integer it will be used as content of the element
-  - If any parameter is an Hash it will be used as attributes in XML, or you-know-what in JSON.
+  - If any parameter is a Hash it will be used as attributes in XML, or you-know-what in JSON
-  - If any parameter is an Array it will be used as you-know-what in JSON.
+  - If any parameter is an Array it will be used as you-know-what in JSON
   - If it has a block, a nested data structure is implied (see template examples below)
   - JSON only: by default a Hash is assumed, if you pass a paramter ```array```, e.g. ```value_ do |array| ... end```, the result is ```"value": [ ... ]```
   - ```#template_!``` is a special method to include other templates
-  - ```#element_!``` allows you to include stuff in your result that is a valid ruby function name (e.g. with a dot in the name - see below)
+  - ```#element_!``` allows you to include stuff in your result that is not a valid ruby function name (e.g. with a dot in the name - see below)
 4. Get the result by instantiating the class and calling one of ```#json_!```, ```#xml_!```, ```#html_!```
   - ```#xml_!``` and ```#html_!``` differ in the way elements with no content are printed.
 XML uses short-handed tags, HTML doesn't.